chrisglein/chrisglein.github.io/heist/rules.md

 1. Place each <span class="job">Job</span>'s matching <span class="obstacle">Obstacle</span> cards (e.g. set A1-A5 for job A) face-up on top of  their corresponding <span class="job">Job</span> card in numeric order so that the lowest number is on top (e.g. for job A obtacle A1 will be on top and A5 will be on the bottom).
 Return all other unused <span class="obstacle">Obstacle</span> to the game box.
 1. For each job select a 12 point, 6 point, and 3 point food item and place it above the track.

-### Resource decks
+### Skill deck
-1. Shuffle the <span class="skill">Skill</span> cards and <span class="assist">Assist</span> cards separately to form 2 face-down resource decks.
-Leave room next to each for a face-up discard pile.
+1. Shuffle the <span class="skill">Skill</span> cards to form a face-down deck.
+Leave room next to it for a face-up discard pile.
-1. Deal each player 3 cards from the <span class="skill">Skill</span> deck, forming their starting hand.
+1. Deal each player 4 cards from the deck, forming their starting hand.

 ### The rest
 1. Put the <span class="cheese">cheese</span> tokens in a central supply.